kazurayam/TestSuiteContext_getTimestamp_is_wanted/README.md

  -  [Hotwrire Tech Blog: Image Comparison in Automated Testing ](http://techblog.hotwire.com/2016/05/19/image-comparison-in-automated-testing/)

+## What this means

-Provided that the screenshots files are well organized, I can integrate Image Magick with Katalon Studio.
+Provided that the screenshots files are stored in a well organized way, I can integrate Image Magick with Katalon Studio.
 Then Katalon Studio would newly equip a feature of Visual Testing.

 ## Problem found